kirbynuggets/t5/README.md

 ## Acknowledgments

-This project was developed under the guidance of Dr. Kaustuv Nag at the Indian Institute of Information Technology Guwahati as part of advanced neural machine translation research for low-resource languages.
+This project was developed under the guidance of Dr. Kaustuv Nag at the Indian Institute of Information Technology Guwahati as part of advanced neural machine translation research for low-resource languages as part of AI4Bharat project funded by IIT Madras.

 ## License